-The eligible lender trustee, on behalf of the trust, will purchase the pool of initial trust student loans from the depositor on the closing date, and the trust will be entitled to collections on and proceeds of the initial trust student loans on and after the closing date.
-Unless otherwise specified, all information with respect to the initial trust student loans is presented herein as of May 24, 2004, which is the statistical cutoff date.
+The eligible lender trustee, on behalf of the trust, will purchase the pool of trust student loans from the depositor on the closing date, and the trust will be entitled to collections on and proceeds of the trust student loans on and after that date.
+Unless otherwise specified, all information with respect to the trust student loans is presented herein as of August 2, 2004, which is the statistical cutoff date.